 Furthermore, Nifty conducts quarterly screenings of its constituent companies to ensure adherence to the portfolio's ETFs and Index Funds regulations.
 This regular monitoring helps maintain the integrity and compliance of the index.

 Nifty is a significant index in the Indian share market, representing the performance of the top 50 actively traded stocks on the NSE.
-It is a vital barometer for market movements, helping investors, traders, and analysts make informed decisions.
+It serves as a vital barometer for market movements, enabling investors, traders, and analysts to make informed decisions.
 By understanding Nifty and its calculation methodology, market participants can navigate the stock market more effectively and align their investment strategies with the overall market trends.

 No, Nifty’s weightage doesn’t change everyday.